Hey! How's it going?

 <ul class="pagination"> <li class="disabled"><a href="#"><i class="fa fa-angle-double-left"></i></a></li> <li class="active"><a href="#">1</a></li> <li><a href="#">2</a></li> <li><a href="#">3</a></li> <li><a href="#">4</a></li> <li><a href="#">5</a></li> <li><a href="#"><i class="fa fa-angle-double-right"></i></a></li> </ul>

-Add smaller or larger pagination with the .pagination-lg
+Add smaller or larger pagination with the .pagination-lg or .pagination-sm class

 Quick previous and next links for simple pagination implementations with light markup and styles